mia-nygren/2DV50E-loading-strategies-for-web-fonts-demo/README.md

 ## Thesis
-More information about the strategies and how they performed can be found in my thesis:
+More information about the strategies and how they perform can be found in my thesis:
 *Web Font Optimization for Mobile Internet Users*  (link available soon)

 ### Abstract